HIF: The hypergraph interchange format for higher-order networks: Introduction

 \subsection{Existing higher-order network data}

 Higher-order network data remains relatively scattered, with multiple versions of the same datasets often distributed across several repositories and lacking a consistent format.
-For example, the webpage curated by Austin Benson~\cite{benson_data_2021} features many datasets, primarily from the computer science domain, but is no longer actively maintained.
-There exist several actively maintained data repositories: XGI-DATA~\cite{landry_xgi_2023}, which hosts many datasets on Zenodo~\footnote{See \href{https://zenodo.org/communities/xgi}{https://zenodo.org/communities/xgi}.} and is integrated with the XGI software API; HypergraphRepository~\cite{antelmi_hypergraphrepository_2024}, which offers a collection of empirical hypergraph datasets along with a web application for filtering and downloading them; and the Hypergraphx~\cite{lotito_hypergraphx_2023} software library, which is accompanied by a diverse collection of datasets spanning multiple domains and hypergraph types~\cite{HGXTeamData}.
-Additionally, higher-order network datasets can sometimes be found in traditional network repositories such as SNAP~\cite{leskovec_snap_2014}, ICON~\cite{clauset_colorado_2016}, and Netzschleuder~\cite{peixoto_netzschleuder_2021}, typically represented as bipartite graphs.
+For example, the webpage curated by Austin Benson~\autocite{benson_data_2021} features many datasets, primarily from the computer science domain, but is no longer actively maintained.
+There exist several actively maintained data repositories: XGI-DATA~\autocite{landry_xgi_2023}, which hosts many datasets on Zenodo \footnote{See \href{https://zenodo.org/communities/xgi}{https://zenodo.org/communities/xgi}.} and is integrated with the XGI software API; HypergraphRepository~\autocite{antelmi_hypergraphrepository_2024}, which offers a collection of empirical hypergraph datasets along with a web application for filtering and downloading them; and the Hypergraphx~\autocite{lotito_hypergraphx_2023} software library, which is accompanied by a diverse collection of datasets spanning multiple domains and hypergraph types~\autocite{HGXTeamData}.
+Additionally, higher-order network datasets can sometimes be found in traditional network repositories such as SNAP~\autocite{leskovec_snap_2014}, ICON~\autocite{clauset_colorado_2016}, and Netzschleuder~\autocite{peixoto_netzschleuder_2021}, typically represented as bipartite graphs (see discussion in Section \ref{sec:hon} below).
 Notably, there may be repetitions and overlapping datasets across these repositories, resulting in a redundant and fragile ecosystem.
 Furthermore, each repository currently uses its own proprietary format, which is not directly interoperable with other software libraries.

 As research and development in hypergraph-based methods expand across diverse domains such as data mining, computational biology, and network analysis, the absence of a common data interchange format has become an obstacle to interoperability and reproducibility.
 Most existing libraries and tools rely on ad hoc representations of hypergraphs, making it difficult to share data, compare results, or construct integrated workflows.
 In practical applications, hypergraphs typically pass through multiple stages of analysis such as construction, transformation, and visualization, with each stage potentially handled by a different tool.
 Without a standardized format, these transitions require custom conversion scripts and increase the risk of semantic loss or data misinterpretation.